SamMed05/LaTeX-to-SVG-compiler/README.md

 - Test with: `gswin64c --version` (Windows)

 ### MiKTeX package installation prompts

+- On the first compile, MiKTeX may install many packages (and LuaLaTeX may build the font DB).
+If you see temporary errors or a long log, let it complete, then try compiling again.
+If necessary, close and reopen the app.

 - Allow automatic package installation in MiKTeX Console
 - Or pre-install common packages: `tikz`, `pgfplots`, `xcolor`, `geometry`